sivanaikk/iudx-developer-docs/docs/Deployment/Kubernetes-Based Deployment/IUDX Component Installation/Redis.md

 ![Architecture](../../../resources/auth/Redis-arch.png)
 </div></div>

-- Redis is used as the latest-data store and will be deployed using Swarm stack YAML files.
+- Redis is being used as the latest-data store.
+- Deploys a 6-node Redis Cluster with sharding, having 3 master and 3 slaves by default.

+- All masters serve as read-write points.
+All slaves replicate the masters they are attached to.
+- The current architecture also consists of a custom autoscaler.
+Which auto-scales based on cpu usage of the nodes.
+    - If the cpu usage of a master is higher than the configured threshold.
+A master along with a slave will be added to the cluster and the shards will be rebalanced across all masters.
+    - If the cpu usage of a slave is higher than the configured threshold.
+A single slave node will be added and attached to the same master of the slave node that had triggered the scale up.
+- Will be deployed using a bitnami helm chart.

 ### Installation